Ap3rtur3/vue-event-registry/README.md

 Register native document events with `native()`.
 These get emitted by document events, not the `emit()` function.
-If you want to trigger thos events yourself, use `document.dispatchEvent()`.
+If you want to trigger those events yourself, use `document.dispatchEvent()`.

 ```javascript
 export default {